shaivijaiswal123/SENTIO-AI/README.md

 SENTIO-AI  is an AI-powered IoT system that detects human emotions in real time using CNN-based facial analysis and dynamically adapts lighting and sound ambience.
 It creates a closed-loop, emotion-aware environment using affordable hardware and psychology-backed mood regulation.

 ---
+🚧 This repository is under active development.
+Code and hardware modules are being incrementally added.
+---

 ## 🚀 Overview
 Human emotions significantly influence mental well-being, productivity, and daily experiences.
 However, most smart ambience and home automation systems remain static, manual, and emotionally unaware.